 The Bicycle Plan and Austin Metropolitan Area Transportation Plan (AMATP) serve as the Transportation Element of the Austin Tomorrow Comprehensive Plan.
 This ordinance authorizes the amendment of the AMATP to include all bicycle facilities on arterials.
 Staff will administratively add all arterial bike facilities to Table 1-7A of the Transportation Criteria Manual.
 The 2009 Bicycle Plan Update replaces and supersedes the Bicycle Master Plan adopted in two parts in 1996 and 1998.
 The main components of the 2009 Plan provide a framework and actions necessary to build a bicycle system, including the bicycle network and supporting end-of-trip facilities, develop educational and encouragement programs, and improve policies on enforcement of bicycle-related laws to create a safe environment for bicycling.
+The recommendations contained in the final report of the Street Smarts Task Force, Mayor Wynn's initiated bicycle safety task force, have been incorporated into this plan.

 The vision of 2009 Bicycle Plan Update, as established by the Street Smarts Task Force, is to "transform Austin into a world-class bicycling city."
-Austin is already considered one of the country's most bicycle friendly cities, proven by its Silver-level Bicycle Friendly Community status awarded in 2007 by the League of American Bicyclists, the oldest and most prominent national bicycling advocacy groups in the country.
-This bicycle plan will guide the City in achieving Gold, and even Platinum, the highest Bicycle Friendly Community ranking.
-This will require an integrated strategy of facility development, interdepartmental and interagency coordination, public education, enforcement, promotional campaigns, and supportive public policy.
+That Austin is already considered one of the country's most bicycle friendly cities is proven by its Silver-level Bicycle Friendly Community status awarded in 2007 by the League of American Bicyclists, one of the oldest and most prominent national bicycling advocacy groups in the country.
+This bicycle plan will guide the City in achieving Gold status, and eventually Platinum status, the highest Bicycle Friendly Community ranking.
+Achievement of Gold and Platinum status will require an integrated strategy of facility development, interdepartmental and interagency coordination, public education, enforcement, promotional campaigns, and supportive public policy.